ridingwolf/6letterwordexercise/README.md

 Treat this exercise as if you were writing production code; think TDD, SOLID, clean code and avoid primitive obsession.
 For the extensibility part, be mindful of changing requirements like a different maximum combination length, or a different source of the input data.

+Don't spend too much time on this; an hour or so is fine.